opentelekomcloud-community/otc-api-sign-sdk-php/README.md

 # otc-api-sign-sdk-php

-SDK for API signing for php
+This is the T Cloud Public SDK for API request signing for PHP.

 ## Documentation